 The goal of the STEM (Science-Technology-Engineering-Medicine) Translational Communication Center (STCC) is to improve human health and well-being by making scientific research more accessible, understandable, and usable.
-We create strategic international partnerships among university researchers, community members, the healthcare industry, and the environmental sector around evidence-based communication.
-We improve the messages, techniques, and strategies in cancer, chronic diseases, and the environment in order to enhance individual, family, group, and policy-level decision-making.
+We will create strategic international partnerships among university researchers, community members, the healthcare industry, and the environmental sector around evidence-based communication.
+We will improve the messages, techniques, and strategies in cancer, chronic diseases, and the environment in order to enhance individual, family, group, and policy-level decision-making.

 Effective communication is essential for translating and disseminating knowledge to individuals, families, healthcare providers, communities, and policy-makers.
 The purpose of the Center is to facilitate the creation of new knowledge as well as dissemination of information to improve informed decision-making on topics that affect our health, security, and the environment.